The International Association for the Study of Pain currently defines pain as:

 - Although pain usually serves an adaptive role, it may have adverse effects on function and social and psychological well-being.

-- Verbal description is only one of several behaviors to express pain; inability to communicate does not negate the possibility that a human or a nonhuman animal experiences pain.’
+- Verbal description is only one of several behaviours to express pain; inability to communicate does not negate the possibility that a human or a nonhuman animal experiences pain.’

 Pain is a Protection Response